Muirfield/pocketmine-plugins/ImportMap/README.md

 Documentation
 -------------

-This plugin imports Minecraft PC edition maps in McRegion or Anvil formats.
-In addition it will convert blocks according to a configurable translation table.
+This is a proof-of-concept plugin to import PC world maps into PocketMine-MP by converting blocks according to a configurable translation table.

+This plugin supports Minecraft PC edition maps in McRegion and Anvil formats.

-The way a world is imported is not very optimized, and may take awhile.
+The way a world is imported is not very optimized, and may take a while.
 Also, while the import is running, the server may be unavailable.

 Use this plugin with a Pocketmine server that is not in use and after